raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

    Answer: There is proprietory tool call called Scalr.
 Or, you can use Terraform Enterprise.
 There may also be a way using Open Policy Agent.
 Cloud providers often provide tools for this, as well.

+   1. Set up strict policies for resource creation
+   2. Use Terraform's validation and planning features
+   3. Use Terraform modules and templates
+   4. Monitor and audit resource usage

 ##
 #### 6. How can you tackle secrets in Terraform?

    Answer: Starting version 0.14, you can mark your variables "sensitive".
 This allows logs of these variables to be masked.
 You can also integrate Vault with Terraform.
+   1. Environment variables: You can store sensitive data such as passwords, API keys, and other secrets as environment variables on your local machine or CI/CD pipeline.
+Terraform can access these environment variables through the var.<variable_name> syntax.
+   2. Terraform Vault provider: You can use the Terraform Vault provider to securely manage and store secrets in HashiCorp Vault.
+The provider can retrieve secrets from Vault and pass them as input variables to Terraform resources.
+   3. Sensitive data sources: Terraform has several built-in sensitive data sources such as aws_secretsmanager_secret_version and google_secret_manager_secret_version that allow you to retrieve secrets from AWS Secrets Manager and Google Secret Manager respectively.
+   4. External data sources: You can use external data sources to retrieve secrets from external sources such as databases or APIs.
+External data sources can be defined as custom Terraform providers or as shell scripts that output the secrets in the expected format.
+   5. Encrypted Terraform state: You can encrypt the Terraform state file to protect sensitive data such as resource IDs, passwords, and access keys.
+Terraform supports several backends such as Amazon S3, Google Cloud Storage, and HashiCorp Consul that can store the encrypted state file.